create-go-app/fiber-go-template/README.md

 task -s
 ```

-> ☝️ Please note: we're using [`Taskfile`](https://taskfile.dev), instead of `Makefile`, as task manager for `dev` stage by default.
-If you have never heard of it, we recommend you to read the documentation and try `Taskfile` in your projects!
+> ☝️ Please note: we're using [`Taskfile`](https://github.com/go-task/task) as task manager for `dev` stage by default.
+If you have never heard of it, we recommend you to read the [docs](https://taskfile.dev/#/usage?id=getting-started) and try it in your projects instead of `Makefile`!

 ## ☕️ Description